 While digital technologies have been here for quite some time already, I am still amazed by the changes they keep triggering in the cultural and media industries and how they allow (or constrain) these industries to innovate.
-I am particularly interested in the impact these changes have on the diversity of the content these industries provide and what we do with such content diversity.
+I am particularly interested in the impact these changes have on the diversity of the content these industries produce and recommend.
 And eventually the policies that are needed in this new environment.
-I analyse these changes using my background in industrial economics and business modelling, with a peculiar interest in combining quantitative and qualitative research (e.g. the quantification of qualitative aspects such as diversity or innovation).
+I analyse these changes using my background in industrial economics, business modelling and media policy, with a peculiar interest in combining quantitative and qualitative research.

 I obtained my PhD in Economics (Université Paris 1, Panthéon-Sorbonne) in 2008 on cultural diversity in the recording industry.
 I also studied Economics and Management at Ecole Normale Supérieure de Cachan (France).
 Since then, and notably since I joined imec-SMIT-VUB in 2010, I have led several research projects at international and national levels for the European Commission (H2020, study contracts), the Unesco, Google, etc. I have published extensively in the fields of cultural and media diversity, media innovation, media policy, audiovisual platforms, and the economic impact of digital technologies on creative industries.